Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: The contextual bandit algorithm and its guarantees

+The validity of these relaxations is straightforward and we defer the detailed proof to Lemma~\ref{lem:relaxed-coverage-valid} in Appendix~\ref{app:relaxed-coverage}.
+In all three running examples, $\overline{\coverage}$ is convex in $p$ and linear in $\lambda$, which makes the induced minimax problem (Eq.~\eqref{eqn:monster-distn}) efficiently solvable.
+Furthermore, the solution to Eq.~\eqref{eqn:monster-distn} in each of the three examples coincides with that of a barrier-regularized linear optimization problem (see Lemma~\ref{lem:relaxed-doec-bound}); similar observations have been made in prior works~\citep{kiefer1960equivalence,xu2020upper,levy2023efficient}.
+Meanwhile, the trivial relaxation $\overline{\coverage} = \coverage_{\varepsilon}$ is always valid, and remains interesting whenever the original coverage is itself tractable; for instance, in the ``tabular'' structured bandit setting~\citep{lattimore2014bounded,jun2020crush, tirinzoni2020novel} , where $\Gcal$ is represented by a matrix whose rows are functions in $\Gcal$ and columns are actions in $\Acal$, any coverage can be computed in time polynomial in the size of the matrix.

-\paragraph{Decision-Offline Estimation Coefficient (DOEC): a New Complexity Measure} The minimax value of exploitative F-design (Eq.~\eqref{eqn:monster-distn}) turns out to be important to establishing the regret guarantee of \generalfalcon, which we formally introduce as follows: \begin{definition}[DOEC] Given a class of functions $\Gcal: \Acal \to [0,1]$, and a class of benchmark distributions $\Lambda \subset \Delta(\Acal)$, and a $\hat{g} \in \Gcal$, their \emph{Decision-Offline-Estimation Coefficient (DOEC)} is:
+\paragraph{Decision-Offline Estimation Coefficient (DOEC): a New Complexity Measure} The minimax value of the (relaxed) exploitative F-design (Eq.~\eqref{eqn:monster-distn}) turns out to be important for establishing the regret guarantee of \generalfalcon, which we formally introduce as follows: \begin{definition}[DOEC and Relaxed DOEC] Given a class of functions $\Gcal: \Acal \to [0,1]$, a class of benchmark distributions $\Lambda \subset \Delta(\Acal)$, a $\hat{g} \in \Gcal$, their \emph{Decision-Offline-Estimation Coefficient (DOEC)} is: